Last updated on March 30, 2026

 Third Path Iconoclast sees quite a bit of competitive play in EDH, above all serving under Ghyrson Starn, Kelermorph, and is also playable in Pioneer.

-All hail Niv-Mizzet, founder of the Izzet Guild!
+All hail Niv-Mizzet (again), founder of the Izzet Guild!

-Niv-Mizzet, the Firemind isn’t its very best side, though.
-It's a solid addition to your 99 but that's about it; Niv-Mizzet's best version still awaits.
+Niv-Mizzet, the Firemind isnโt the dragon wizard's very best version, though.
+It's a solid addition to your 99 but that's about it; Niv-Mizzet's best iteration still awaits.

 A top-tier spell in Modern (in Cascade Crash decks) and Pioneer (in Creativity decks), and also quite popular in Commander, Prismari Command is one of MTG's best commands.